Gollum: The Lord of the Rings

-Frodo and Sam confronted Gollum in the Emyn Muil; Gollum nearly strangled Sam, but Frodo subdued him with his Elvish sword, Sting, which had once belonged to Bilbo.
-Sam tied an Elvish rope around Gollum's ankle as a leash, but the mere touch of the rope pained him.
-Taking pity on the wretched creature, just as Bilbo once had, Frodo made Gollum swear to help them.
-Agreeing to the oath, Gollum swore by the Ring itself, and Frodo released him.
-The unlikely company, guided by Gollum, made their way to the Black Gate, the main entrance to Mordor.
-Frodo's kindness brought out Gollum's better nature, and he made at least some effort to keep his promise.
-Sam, however, despised Gollum upon sight, and often warned Frodo of the creature's deception and slipperiness.
+Frodo and Sam confront Gollum in the Emyn Muil; Gollum nearly strangles Sam, but Frodo subdues him with his Elvish sword, Sting, which had once belonged to Bilbo.
+Sam ties an Elvish rope around Gollum's ankle as a leash, but the mere touch of the rope pains him.
+Taking pity on the wretched creature, just as Bilbo once had, Frodo makes Gollum swear to help them.
+Agreeing to the oath, Gollum swears by the Ring itself, and Frodo releases him.
+The unlikely company, guided by Gollum, makes their way to the Black Gate, the main entrance to Mordor.
+Frodo's kindness brings out Gollum's better nature, and he makes at least some effort to keep his promise.
+Sam, however, despises Gollum upon sight, and often warns Frodo of the creature's deception and slipperiness.

-When they reached the Black Gate and found it well-guarded, Gollum offered to lead them toward an alternative entrance into Mordor.
-Along the way, Frodo and Sam were seized by Faramir, and Gollum slipped away uncaught (but not unseen) and followed them.
-When Frodo allowed Faramir to briefly take Gollum prisoner in order to spare his life, Gollum felt betrayed, and began plotting against his new "master".
-Faramir found out that Gollum was taking them to the pass of Cirith Ungol, an entrance to Mordor through the Ephel Dúath mountains.
-He warned Frodo and Sam of the evil of that place, as well as the treachery he sensed in Gollum.
+When they reach the Black Gate and find it well-guarded, Gollum offers to lead them toward an alternative entrance into Mordor.
+Along the way, Frodo and Sam are seized by Faramir, and Gollum slips away uncaught (but not unseen) and follows them.
+When Frodo allows Faramir to briefly take Gollum prisoner in order to spare his life, Gollum feels betrayed, and begins plotting against his new "master".
+Faramir finds out that Gollum is taking them to the pass of Cirith Ungol, an entrance to Mordor through the Ephel Dúath mountains.
+He warns Frodo and Sam of the evil of that place, as well as the treachery he senses in Gollum.

-Frodo, Sam, and Gollum left Faramir and climbed the stairs to Cirith Ungol.
-Gollum slipped away and visited Shelob, planning to betray the Hobbits by feeding them to her so that he could then get the Ring for himself.
-When he returned, he found the hobbits asleep, and the sight of Frodo sleeping nearly moved Gollum to repent.
-However, Sam woke up and spoke harshly to him, and the opportunity for redemption was lost.
+Frodo, Sam, and Gollum leave Faramir and climb the stairs to Cirith Ungol.
+Gollum slips away and visits Shelob, planning to betray the Hobbits by feeding them to her so that he can then get the Ring for himself.
+When he returns, he finds the hobbits asleep, and the sight of Frodo sleeping nearly moves Gollum to repent.
+However, Sam wakes up and speaks harshly to him, and the opportunity for redemption is lost.

-Gollum followed through with his plan and led Frodo and Sam into Shelob's Lair.
-However, he disappeared after entering the Lair, causing the Hobbits to realize he betrayed them.
-When Shelob began chasing Frodo, Gollum used this opportunity to attack Sam, but the latter defeated him, leading to Gollum retreating.
-Frodo was soon stung by Shelob, taken prisoner by Orcs, and hauled to the Tower of Cirith Ungol.
-Sam rescued Frodo from the Tower of Cirith Ungol and, dressed in scavenged Orc-armour, the two made their way across the plateau of Gorgoroth to Mount Doom.
-When Frodo and Sam had almost reached their destination, Gollum attacked them, but Frodo threw him down.
-Sam faced Gollum on his own, letting Frodo continue up the mountain to finish their mission.
-Like Bilbo and Frodo before him, Sam spared Gollum's life out of pity, turned his back on the creature, and followed Frodo.
+Gollum follows through with his plan and leads Frodo and Sam into Shelob's Lair.
+However, he disappears after entering the Lair, causing the Hobbits to realize he betrayed them.
+When Shelob begins chasing Frodo, Gollum takes the opportunity to attack Sam, who defeats him, and Gollum retreats.
+Frodo is soon stung by Shelob, taken prisoner by Orcs, and hauled to the Tower of Cirith Ungol.
+Sam rescues Frodo from the Tower of Cirith Ungol and, dressed in scavenged Orc-armour, the two make their way across the plateau of Gorgoroth to Mount Doom.
+When Frodo and Sam almost reach their destination, Gollum attacks them, but Frodo throws him down.
+Sam faces Gollum on his own, letting Frodo continue up the mountain to finish their mission.
+Like Bilbo and Frodo before him, Sam spares Gollum's life out of pity, turns his back on the creature, and follows Frodo.